djsilva99/heatrapy/_docs/documentation.md

   nav: "docs"
 ---

-This module allows to create thermal objects, establish thermal contact between them, activate or deactivate part of the materials, and compute the respective heat transfer processes, in 1D.
-The computation uses the finite difference method.
-At the momento it includes two different systems for caloric devices: a fully solid state device and an hydraulic active regenerative device.
-The computation is performed by executing the respective function, which is described in the System section.

-The package is based on three classes that create generic models:
+The heatrapy module is based on thermal objects that can be created, activated, deactivated, can establish contact with other thermal objects and can be computed (its heat transfer processes).
+Navigate with the left sidebar for the full documentation.
+As a brief generic information, the heatrapy module is based on three classes that create generic models:

 **object**